Gertje823/magister2google/README.md

 The script will sync the Magister schedule of the next 30 days to Google.

 ##  Feature requests
- If you have any feature requests don't hesitate to open a issue :)
+ If you have any feature requests don't hesitate to open an issue :)